laravel/docs/billing.md

 [Multiplan subscriptions](https://stripe.com/docs/billing/subscriptions/multiplan) allow you to assign multiple billing plans to a single subscription.
 For example, imagine you are building a customer service "helpdesk" application that has a base subscription of $10 per month, but offers a live chat add-on plan for an additional $15 per month:

     $user = User::find(1);

-    $user->newSubscription('default', ['price_monthly', 'chat-plan'])->create($paymentMethod);
+    $user->newSubscription('default', [
+        'price_monthly',
+        'chat-plan'
+    ])->create($paymentMethod);

 Now the customer will have two plans on their `default` subscription.
-Both plans will be charged for on their repsective billing intervals.
+Both plans will be charged for on their respective billing intervals.
 Alternatively, you may add a new plan to an existing subscription at a later time:

     $user = User::find(1);